 According to the CRA, "In Canada, your tax status is not generally determined by your citizenship(s).
 However, the U.S. taxes on the basis of both residency and citizenship.
 Since Canada has agreed to identify U.S. residents and U.S. citizens with certain financial accounts in Canada, your Canadian financial institution may ask whether you are a U.S. person, and may explain that the U.S. taxes on the basis of citizenship as well as residency."

 How SCU is dealing with FATCA Legislation

 SCU understands the objectives of the FATCA legislation to identify potential individuals/entities involved in tax evasion.
 We are diligently reviewing FATCA regulations and the IGAs to determine the impact on our members while maintaining our high standards for privacy.
-We are working towards compliance regarding data collection starting July 2, 2014 and the first reporting date is May 2, 2015.

 We are confident that the vast majority of our members will not be affected by this legislation.